New Residential Investment Corp. (NRZ) Just Got Our Attention

 New Residential Investment Corp.
-(NYSE:NRZ) went down by -0.82% from its latest closing price compared to the recent 1-year high of $11.48.
-The company’s stock price has collected 1.21% of gains in the last five trading sessions.
+(NYSE:NRZ) went up by 1.29% from its latest closing price compared to the recent 1-year high of $11.48.
+The company’s stock price has collected -0.09% of loss in the last five trading sessions.
 The Wall Street Journal reported on 08/24/21 that A Mortgage Stock With Room to Grow

 Is It Worth Investing in New Residential Investment Corp.
 (NYSE :NRZ) Right Now?